 CONSUMER INFORMATION SUMMARY

 Federal Regulations require schools to provide certain consumer information annually to its students, along with a statement of procedures regarding where to obtain that information.
-To follow is a listing of all of the Basic Consumer Information Requirements, as excerpted from the Student Financial Aid (SFA) Handbook.
-Some of the information below can be obtained within this Consumer Information Guide in both paper format and posted on the school's web site.
-Other information is found in the school's catalog and/or related addenda, which are available through the links, on the Website's Student Page or hardcopy from the school.
-You may also find that some information, noted as available in the school catalog and/or addenda, may also have additional/supplemental information in this Consumer Information Guide.
-The school can provide a paper copy of the listed items (from Consumer Information or College Catalog) via the Director of Financial Services - firstname.lastname@example.org.
+Below is a listing of all of the basic Consumer Information Requirements, as excerpted from the Student Financial Aid (SFA) Handbook.
+Other information and/or related addenda can be found in the school's catalog.
+Upon request, the school can provide a paper copy of the listed items (from Consumer Information or College Catalog) via the Director of Financial Services - firstname.lastname@example.org.

 - Verification Requirements

 - Loan Repayment and Exit Counseling

 - Return of funds upon withdrawal, and related refund policies

 - The terms and conditions under which students receiving federal education loans may obtain deferments